-Why is Pet Insurance Important?
+Why You Need Pet Insurance

 Most pet insurance companies will have different plans to meet your needs and budget.
 Some policies cover wellness as well as accidents and illnesses, and some plans only include accidents or illnesses.
 Still, you have to pay for routine vaccines, heartworm and flea, and tick prevention.
 The more that your pet insurance plan usually covers, the higher the amount you pay each month.

 Today, there are many different types of pet insurance available.
 This makes it easier than ever to find a plan that fits the needs of your pet (typically based on their health and age) and your budget.
 If you don’t know why pet insurance is needed for your pet, talk to your veterinarian to gain a better understanding of your furry friend’s existing and predicted medical needs.

 Many people already have health insurance plans for themselves.
 When looking at health insurance for your pets, there are many great reasons to have pet health insurance.
 These are the most common reasons why you need pet insurance:

 When your pet is sick, you can use their health insurance plan to save you money.
 This is often one of the most obvious benefits of pet insurance and the first thing people think of when investing in a plan.
 Depending on what company you have a plan with, there is usually a small deductible that you have to meet.
 After meeting this deductible, the insurance plan will then pick up a certain percentage of the vet bill, and you will pay the rest (which is often significantly less than what you would pay if you didn’t have pet insurance).

 #2 Pet insurance allows you to focus on your pet’s health.